Phrase lesson

 Helper words and endings

-を: marks the thing you want, use, show, or ask about.
+を: marks the thing you are taking.ています: shows an ongoing state or action.

 Practical note